jbensal-zz/keyboard-viz/README.md

 To Run
 ======
-Open index.html in a browser.
+Open index.html in a browser, or visit http://jbensal.github.io/keyboard-viz

 To Use Your Own Data
 ====================